4×4 South Africa – Top Considerations to Rent or Buy

 Hopefully, the pointers above can help you make the best decision.

 Personally, we did a lot of homework prior to our purchase and were also lucky to cross paths and do business with some great people here in South Africa.
-Those people deserved a mention in this article.

 Good luck with your 4×4 rental or 4×4 purchase.